finalight/blackjack/README.md

 # blackjack
 A simple blackjack game, still in progress

-#Todo
+# Todo

-A lot of things!
+There are still a lot of things to do, including:

 - Winning combination
 - Frontend to display the game itself